floathub/sfh/README.md

 The main capability that a real FloatHub device provides that is not easily replicable purely from NMEA data is voltage monitoring.
-This includes both reporting of battery and charger levels as well as monitoring acitivity of pumps.
+This includes both reporting of battery and charger levels as well as monitoring activity of pumps.